ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

     renameHoleModule :: ShHoleSubst -> Module -> Module
     renameHoleUnitId :: ShHoleSusbt -> UnitId -> UnitId

-Name substitutions are handled by ``NameShape``, discussed in a different section.

 Some other things to note about the representation:

 * A string representation of a ``UnitId`` (``unitIdFS``) is needed to be